top of page

 Add paragraph text.
 Click “Edit Text” to update the font, size and more.

-Policy Report: Unprecedented: The rapid innovation response to COVID-19 and the role of IP
+Unprecedented: The rapid innovation response to COVID-19 and the role of IP

 One year into the COVID pandemic, the first vaccines were just entering the market and there were not yet any therapeutics available.
 Innovators and their partners had scrambled to develop COVID vaccines - including with novel platforms - more quickly than ever before in history.
 Globally distributed networks for producing Vx and Tx were just being established.
 This report, based on interviews with senior leaders at the innovative biopharma companies leading the fight against COVID, captures the story of innovation, IP, and COVID.

-Q&A for Policymakers: Cellular Technology Standardization and the EU SEP Regulation
+Cellular Technology Standardization and the EU SEP Regulation

 This Q&A was developed to inform discussions in Brussels and elsewhere about the EU SEP Regulation.
 It was published by Innovation Council, a cross-sectoral innovators group that includes cellular technology innovators.